An asymptotic formula for integer points on Markoff-Hurwitz varieties: Introduction

 We get a new characterization of the parameter $\beta$ in terms of the action of $\G'$ on $\H/\R_{+}.$ \begin{thm} The $\beta$ from Theorem \ref{thm:Baragar-theorem} is the unique parameter in $(1,\infty)$ such that there exists a probability measure $\nu_{\beta}$ on $\Delta=\H/\R_{+}$ with the property

 for all $f\in C^{0}(\Delta).$ We call $\nu_{\beta}$ a conformal measure. \end{thm} \begin{rem} Theorem \ref{thm:beta-characterization} can be viewed as a partial analog of the connection between the exponent of growth of a finitely generated Fuchsian group and the Hausdorff dimension of its limit set as a result of Patterson-Sullivan theory \cite{PATTERSON, SUL79, SUL84}.
-In our setting, the lack of any symmetric space means the parameter $\beta$ is not in any obvious way connected to the Hausdorff dimension of the compact $\Gamma'$-invariant subset of $\Delta.$ \end{rem}
+In our setting, the lack of any symmetric space means the parameter $\beta$ is not in any obvious way connected to the Hausdorff dimension of the compact $\Gamma'$-invariant subset of $\Delta.$ \end{rem} \begin{rem} In the case of $n=4$, the measure $\nu_\beta$ is essentially the same as the measure obtained for the Rauzy gasket by Avila, Hubert, and Skripchenko in \cite[Theorem 1]{AHS2} in the context of a problem of Novikov \cite{NOV} on triply periodic surfaces.